 Well, another quarter has flown by, and we are surprised to actually find ourselves in a place where were have internet to get this newsletter to the head office!!
-(Actually, it’s just me, Sonya, who is enjoying the hospitality of our Converge friends in Nigeria).
+(Actually, it’s just me, Sonya, who is enjoying the hospitality of our Converge friends).
 Blogging is for sure NOT happening at this time.

-We were only successful in getting another single-entry visa, but have some clues now as to how we might succeed with a multi-entry one next time.
-We detoured to Bamenda on our way to pick up some white Cross boxes (the October 2018 shipment) and a few other items and returned home.
+We detoured to Bamenda on our way to pick up some White Cross boxes (the October 2018 shipment) and a few other items and returned home.
 Bamenda and the CBC headquarters were strangely empty of the usual stream of cooperating missionaries coming and going, and it was weird to follow the increased security protocols for moving around in town, like always using a driver and needing to check on which areas of the city we could or could not go to.

 We returned in time, we hoped for Jeff to participate in the baptism of the prisoners we mentioned last newsletter, but there was another hiccup, so it was delayed again.
-We have heard that it took place after our departure for Nigeria, and we praise God for that.
-By mid-April, we took off for Nigeria again (by motorcycle taxi again) and are still here at time of this writing.
+We have heard that it took place after our departure, and we praise God for that.
+By mid-April, we took off again (by motorcycle taxi again) and are still here at time of this writing.

 There have been a few highlights of our time here.
 One is just seeing our brothers and sisters, who we get to know a little bit more whenever we come.
 Our nursing couple had their first baby the day we arrived and I was very honored that her nickname will be Sonya.
 (Some people go almost solely by their nicknames; some it is hardly used.
 Since in their language, to ‘sonya’ kind of means to shake or rattle something; I hope this nickname will not be a burden to her!!)